gabkrenzer/vaspMD/MLFF/benchmark/README.md

 1. Against data that was _seen_ during training.
 2. Against data that was _not seen_ during training.

 Good practice involves first benchmarking against seen data.
 Once satisfied, the only way to build true confidence in an MLFF is by testing it against unseen data.
-To do so, one has to build a new data set from _ab initio_ Molecular Dynamics (AIMD) using different random seeds.
+To do so, one has to build a new data set from _ab initio_ Molecular Dynamics (AIMD), or MLFF-MD using different random seeds.
+As a final check, one should also look at the Bayesian errors of the production runs.

 # Workflow